 The complaint documents a pattern of institutional failure that goes far beyond these individual acts.
 FPMT had received credible allegations of sexual abuse against Dagri Rinpoche as early as 2008, and against Sangpo by implication through his conduct, yet continued to grant both men unchecked access to members, including minors.
 Lama Zopa, far from addressing these concerns, publicly mocked those who spoke about child sexual abuse, told abuse victims their suffering was the result of their own bad karma, and instructed FPMT followers to “rejoice” in Dagri’s teachings regardless of the allegations against him.

-When Stafford’s mother finally reported Gyaltsen’s abuse to FPMT CEO Roger Kunsang in 2019, he acknowledged the allegations were “quite serious” but deflected responsibility to individual centers — despite FPMT’s own published ethical policy placing clear obligations on everyone in positions of authority within the network.
-Shortly after the report, Stafford’s mother was fired from her FPMT position in what the complaint describes as direct retaliation.
+When Stafford’s mother finally reported Gyaltsen’s abuse to FPMT CEO Roger Kunsang in 2019, he acknowledged the allegations were “quite serious” but deflected responsibility to individual centers despite FPMT’s own published ethical policy placing clear obligations on everyone in positions of authority within the network.
+Shortly after the report, Stafford’s mother was fired from her FPMT position.
+According to the civil complaint, this was an act of direct retaliation for having reported her daughter’s abuse.

 The damages described are severe: Stafford began self-harming at age twelve, developed PTSD and bipolar disorder, experienced auditory hallucinations, was unable to complete her education or sustain employment, and was hospitalized for suicidal behavior in 2023.
 The complaint alleges that FPMT actively discouraged her from seeking Western medical or psychological help, directing her instead to Lama Zopa for spiritual remedies.